chtwilfer/Arc-enabledWinServersDemoLab/README.md

 **The original Repo is here:** https://github.com/PieterbasNagengast/Azure-HubSpoke-LabBuilder

-## Step 2 - Deploy Azure Virtual Machine in "On-Prem" Resource Group
+## Step 2 - Deploy Azure Virtual Machine plus VM Extention via JSON Template

 In this step we will deploy an Virtual Maschine on the OnPrem Spoke Network.